melihgulbay/flowclipprivacypolicy/TERMS.md

 - Modify or discontinue the community workshop at any time

 Upon termination of your account or access, or upon your voluntary request for account deletion:
-- Your active published shaders may be removed from the active community listing.
+- Your active published shaders may be removed from the public community listing.
 - Users who previously downloaded your shaders retain the right to use them locally.
-- **Anonymization of Archived Content:** In accordance with privacy regulations (such as GDPR), if you delete your account, any of your shaders permanently archived in the FlowClip Gallery will remain in the database to preserve the curated public library, but the author attribution will be permanently anonymized (e.g., changed to "Anonymous" or "Deleted Creator") and all links to your personal profile will be destroyed.
+- **Anonymization of Active Content:** In accordance with privacy regulations (such as GDPR), if you delete your account, any of your shaders that remain active in the system to preserve other users' project integrity will have their author attribution permanently anonymized (e.g., changed to "Anonymous" or "Deleted Creator") and all links to your personal profile will be destroyed.
 - You may not create a new account to circumvent a termination.

 ---